BastienWinant/scrimba/module-03/we-are-the-champions/README.md

 [Demo](https://scrimba.com/scrim/cEgBbytw)

 We Are The Champions is a mock social media platform where you can post messages of endorsement about other users.
-- Enter an endorsement message, your name, and the name of the person you want to endorse
+- Enter an endorsement message, your name, and the name of the person you want to endorse, and click the <em>Publish</em> button to display the post on the endorsements wall
-- Read endorsements written by other users
 - As this is a mock application, no user authentication process was implemented

 # Technologies in use / Tech Stack / Built with